Floating ground: Safety

-Floating grounds can be dangerous if they are caused by failure to properly ground equipment that was designed to require grounding, because the chassis can be at a very different potential from that of any nearby organisms, who then get an electric shock upon touching it.
-Live chassis TVs, where the set's ground is derived by rectifying live mains, were common until the 1990s.
+Floating grounds can be dangerous if they are caused by failure to properly ground equipment that was designed to require grounding because the chassis can be at a very different potential from that of any nearby organisms, who then get an electric shock upon touching it.
+Live chassis TVs, also known as hot chassis, where the set's ground is derived by rectifying live mains, were common until the 1990s.

 Exposed live grounds are dangerous.
 They are live, and can electrocute end users if touched.
 Headphone sockets fitted by end users to live chassis TVs are especially dangerous, as not only are they often live, but any electrical shock will pass through the user’s head.
-Sets that have both a headphone socket and a live chassis use an audio isolation transformer to make the arrangement safe.
+Sets with a headphone socket and a live chassis use an audio isolation transformer to make the arrangement safe.

 Floating grounds can cause problems with audio equipment using RCA connectors (also called phono connectors).
 With these common connectors, the signal pin connects before the ground, and 2 pieces of equipment can have a greater difference between their grounds than it takes to saturate the audio input.
 As a result, plugging or unplugging while powered up can result in very loud noises in speakers.
 If the ground voltage difference is small, it tends to only cause hum and clicks.

 A residual current device can be incorporated into a system to reduce but not eliminate the risks caused by a floating ground.